edinardo/powershift/README.md

 ## License

-This project is yet to be licensed under the GNU General Public License version 3
+This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments